MitchTODO/Sybil-Hunter/readme.md

 <b><u>Negative</u></b>

-Predetemined information is need to increase efficiency on the input address by knowing the address has interacted with a grant round or bulk transfer contract.
-As this prevents the mis-labeling of sybil behavior as not all automation is considered sybil.
+Predetemined information is needed to increase efficiency to idenifity sybil behavior.
+By knowing the address has interacted with a grant round or bulk transfer contract prevents the mis-labeling of sybil behavior.

 Ocean Protocol Upload: https://arweave.net/BfE7lBM4lDrgnuLKLkzGT3y1gaZR_L7B0zQ6j0cbzgw